slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 ## On opponents and allies

 <!--
+> *"If you’ve been in the game thirty minutes and you don’t know who the patsy is, you’re the patsy."
+-- Warren Buffett*
+> *"Never offend people with style when you can offend them with substance."
+-- Sam Brown*
 > *"Só os mais corajosos conseguem fazer a paz."
 -- Trump*
+> *"All guns are loaded."
+-- Kevin Kelly*

+- Find cassandras to stop catastrophes.
+The “Cassandras” are experts in their field.
+These people are data driven.
 - i fear not the man who's read ten thousand books, but the man who's read the book ten thousand times.
 - every snowflake is different but all snow is the same.
 - understand the difference of an adversary and an enemy to not accumulate enemys.